 Plus, Sprint gives you HD video streaming even when you’re off Wi-Fi.
 (Many providers stream at 480p by default and require a higher-tier plan for HD.)

 Data caps and speed throttling

-Sprint family plan deal
+Sprint family plans

-Sprint data plans
+Sprint Prepaid plans

 Sprint special features

 If you travel a lot, then Sprint’s unlimited plans are a pretty good deal for international text and data.
 You get free texting and data use in most countries—although your speeds will only be around 2G.
 You’ll also still have to pay voice calls.
-Still, free text and data is a big perk.
+Still, free text and data overseas is a big perk.

 We personally tested out the international text and data feature in a few different parts of Japan.
-Our speeds weren’t exactly lightning fast, but coverage was pretty good and we didn’t have many issues with apps and web pages loading.
+Our speeds weren’t exactly lightning-fast, but coverage was pretty good and we didn’t have many issues with apps and web pages loading.